puppetlabs/puppet-docs/source/puppet/4.6/reference/man/cert.md

 setting 'dns_alt_names' in puppet.conf or specifying '--dns_alt_names' on the
 command line.
 The output of 'puppet cert list' shows any requested alt names for pending certificate requests.</p></dd>
+<dt>--allow-authorization-extensions</dt><dd><p>Enable the signing of a request with authorization extensions.
+Such requests
+are sensitive because they can be used to write access rules in Puppet Server.
+Currently, this is the only means by which such requests can be signed.</p></dd>
 <dt>--digest</dt><dd><p>Set the digest for fingerprinting (defaults to the digest used when
 signing the cert).
 Valid values depends on your openssl and openssl ruby extension version.</p></dd>